 Ghasri Valley also known as Wied il-Ghasri is a picture perfect narrow creek located on the coast of Gozo.
 Wied il-Ghasri is the hidden gem of Gozo, the beach is tucked in between impressive high cliffs and can be reached via a narrow staircase.
 It is a small beach but the calm crystal clear water hosts plenty of marine life making it a perfect spot for snorkelling.
 The popular cathedral cave ( also known as the blue dome ) commences from this spot.

 The surrounding areas of Ghasri Valley are also worth exploring, it is a great place for country walks or bike ride.
 Just over a mile from Ghasri Valley are 350-year-old rock-cut saltpans which are simply scenic and worth a visit.
 If you are lucky you could spot the locals harvesting salt from the pans during the summer months.

-Getting here: The most convenient way to reach Wied il-Ghasri is via a car.
-To make visiting remote places easier take a look at Apps that will make your travelling easier.
+The most convenient way to reach Wied il-Ghasri is via a car.
+As this is one of Gozo’s hidden gems, the hop on and off bus or the main tour operators do not cove this location.
+To make visiting remote places easier take a look at apps that will make your travelling easier.